tjheeta/timur-org/README.md

 ## What

+- Capture
+- Schedule the time to do it.

 - Goals / things / tasks that want to accomplish
 - Countdown the number of days to accomplish
-- Schedule the time to do it.
 - Get reminded
 - Encouragement from others who have the same goal
 - Reminder / categorization - groceries, etc based on location

 Object/Item/Task (this is the fundamental unit - could be part of goal or habit)
   - UserId